 Later in the evening, the couples paired off to dance—except, the pairings were not what Caitlin had expected—or wanted—when she found herself dancing with Michael, while String was dancing with Megan.
 It reminded Cait of that time when she was dancing with Villers, and String was dancing with Carter Anderson III's executive assistant, Rosalind.
-Just don't go shootin' String any dirty looks, like you did that night, Caity girl, Caitlin said to herself.
+Just don't go shootin' String any dirty looks, like you did that night, Caity girl.
 Dom and Marella were also dancing together, but Michael knew Caitlin's mind was on one person in particular.

 "Cait?"
 Michael said, concerned.
 "You okay?"

 "Yeah, I'm fine, Michael," Caitlin said, fervently hoping that he wouldn't figure out she was lying to him.
 "Just—distracted for a minute."

 Aha.
-And, I know why you're distracted, Michael said to himself.
+And, I know why you're distracted.
 Aloud, he said, "So, did you make any resolutions for the New Year?"
-As if I need to ask, Michael said to himself.
+As if I need to ask.
 I should have asked, 'How many resolutions about Hawke do you have this year?', or something to that effect.
-I know Marella's got a resolution to try and get you and Hawke together, Michael said to himself, remembering how Marella had mentioned it after Michael was rescued from East Germany, and the discussion that had ensued.
+I know Marella's got a resolution to try to get you and Hawke together.
+Michael remembered how Marella had mentioned it after Michael was rescued from East Germany, and the discussion that had ensued.